darchr/gem5art-experiments/microbenchmarks-experiments/README.md

 ### launch_microbench_allconfig.py

-There are many different experiments which can be run uding this launch script using various parameters.
+There are many different experiments which can be run using this launch script with the help of various command_line parameters.

-Use Option to select the configuration you want to run:
+Use  the below Option to select the configuration you want to run:

- --config [congig_base, config_control, config_memory]
+ --config [config_base, config_control, config_memory]

 - Config_base:

-   Used to run basic microbenchmark experiment for all cpu.
+   To run basic microbenchmark experiment for all cpu.

     | Options   | Choices                          | Default |
     |-----------|----------------------------------|---------|